wordpress-mobile/WordCamp-Android/README.md

 ### Server setup
 Download wordpress-meta-environment which has the copy of WordCamp Central which we will be using for testing purpose.

+Install WP-API plugin in the Central WordCamp website.

 As local Vagrant can't be accessed from phones create a local server with the following script.

 ``` php